Pylons/pyramid/docs/narr/install.rst

 it is often out of date.
 Unless you have a need for a specific earlier version, it is recommended to install the latest 2.x or 3.x version of Python.

-You can install the latest verion of Python for OSX from the binaries on `python.org <https://www.python.org/download/mac/>`_.
+You can install the latest verion of Python for Mac OS X from the binaries on `python.org <https://www.python.org/download/mac/>`_.

 Alternatively, you can use the `homebrew <http://brew.sh/>`_ package manager.